Same-sex marriage or marriage equality ?

 Following the Supreme Court order, an eight-member committee had submitted report to government in 2071 B.S, suggesting legalizing same-sex marriage.
 The report has clearly mentioned that not only lesbians or gay, government needs to make a law to ensure the marriage of transgender women, transgender male and inter-sex people.

 While preparing the report, members of this community had reached the houses of LGBTI community in order to solicit their views in the report.
 However, the report has been sidelined initiating debate on marriage equality.
-Right Here, Right Now has initiated debate saying that same-sex marriage means marriage between gay men and lesbian women.
-The organization said that it is not aware the marriage of transgender male and female and inter-sex people.

 According to experts, same-sex marriage means marriage of homosexual couple following social ritual and tradition, while marriage equality means providing equal rights to both homosexual and heterosexual people.